patryk-czarnecki/Project3-APITesting/README.md

 3. Run the pipeline:

-   - Manually trigger the job or configure a webhook to automatically trigger it after each push.
+   - Manually trigger the job.

 4. View the report: